openharmony/docs/en/application-dev/reference/apis/js-apis-secureElement.md

  closeSessions(): void

 Closes all sessions opened on this reader.
-This API closes all channels opened by these sessions.
+All channels opened by these sessions will be closed.

 **System capability**: SystemCapability.Communication.SecureElement